IntensiveCoLearning/Ethereum-Protocol-Fellowship/chloezhu010.md

 - Lookup what's block header, body, and receipt
 - To finish: different sync modes for EL and CL https://ab9jvcjkej.feishu.cn/mindnotes/IfABbVTMfmg5IFnqinEcmcDqnFe#mindmap
+### 2025.02.20
+- Followed the node setup workshop, but had some issue with lighthouse client
+  - always timeout when checkpoint syncing

 <!-- Content_END -->